micans/pick/README.md

 -  `--inf=<str>` Set divide-by-zero result to `<str>`

+-  `--` This option is ignored, all further arguments are considered column names or regular expressions to retrieve column names.

 -  `--add-inames=<csv>`, `--inames=<csv>`
     comma-separated values to use as column names instead of actual column names.
     The list must cover all columns in the input.
 Names that are used